Electoral college affirms Biden’s victory on a relatively calm day of a chaotic election

 Normally an afterthought, Monday’s vote by the electoral college was closely watched over the course of more than seven hours, as individual electors registered their support for either the Republican or Democratic presidential ticket in capital cities around the country.

-The anticipation followed a barrage of lawsuits alleging that voter fraud and wrongdoing by election officials delivered Biden’s win in six key states — Arizona, Georgia, Michigan, Nevada, Pennsylvania and Wisconsin.
+The anticipation followed a barrage of lawsuits alleging that voter fraud and wrongdoing by election officials delivered Biden’s win in six key states: Arizona, Georgia, Michigan, Nevada, Pennsylvania and Wisconsin.
 These claims were rejected by at least 86 judges around the country, including the justices of the U.S. Supreme Court, leading to more than 50 court losses for Trump and his supporters.

 Those states, where Trump unsuccessfully fought Biden’s win, drew the most attention — though none generated significant problems.